 We want to be environmentally sustainable and are working everyday on new and exciting projects.
 Here is some of what we have already done:

-- Council’s community buildings more sustainable for example a cogeneration plant helps heat water and produce energy for the Manly Andrew 'Boy' Charlton Aquatic Centre
+- Ensured that Council’s community buildings are more sustainable.
+For example a cogeneration plant helps heat water and produce energy for the Manly Andrew 'Boy' Charlton Aquatic Centre

-- Reducing our water consumption and improve water quality with projects such as Water Sensitive Urban Design rain gardens
+- Reduced our water consumption and improve water quality with projects such as Water Sensitive Urban Design rain gardens.

-- Partners in the Climate Council's Cities Power Partnership and have made five climate change pledges, track our progress here
+- Joined the Climate Council's Cities Power Partnership and have made five climate change pledges - track our progress

-- Upgrading our sportsgrounds with energy efficient lighting.
-You can see our new lights at St Matthews Farm, Old Reub Hudson Oval and North Narrabeen Reserve
+- Upgraded our sportsgrounds with energy efficient lighting.
+You can see our new lights at St Matthews Farm, Old Reub Hudson Oval and North Narrabeen Reserve.We've also improved our energy efficiency at six Council sites including two car parking stations in Manly by upgrading our lighting to energy efficient models.

-- Decreased our energy usage at Manly Library and Manly Town Hall with more efficient air conditioning systems
+- Reduced our energy usage at Manly Library and Manly Town Hall with more efficient air conditioning systems.

 - Committed to becoming plastic free.
 We want to show leadership so we've given over 400 reusable cups to staff.
 We help you do it too, with water fountains for bottle refills and over the next two years we will work with our local businesses to reduce their plastic use